The dominoes are beginning to fall.

 Carl exchanged a look with Francis before he barked out a laugh.
 Francis remained smiling.

 “Oh, Mr. Luigi, this isn’t something we’re asking you to do to someone else,” Francis explained.
 “This is something we’re asking you to do to yourself.”
-With that, Francis reached into his pocket, pulling out the cue ball he’d picked back up from the table a minute earlier and holding it out to the man.
+With that, Francis pulled out the cue ball he’d picked back up from the table a minute earlier and held it out to the man.
 “Think of this as a pill of truth.
 Swallow it whole, and we’ll believe you and let you walk.”

 Luigi’s eyes widened as he stared at the ball.
 “B-But that’s—that’s—”